vsrinivas/fuchsia/docs/targets/khadas-vim.md

 we will refer to the side with the USB, ethernet and HDMI connectors as the front of the board and the opposite side the back of the board.

+## Heat Sink

+Before you start, you need a heat sink.
+A passive chip heat sink will allow you to run 2 cores out of 8 at full speed before reaching 80C, the critical temperature at which cores have to be throttled down.

 ## Serial Console

 The debug UART for the serial console is exposed on the 40 pin header at the back of the board.